 I am a viral immunologist by training.
 My research has focused on cytoplasmic mechanisms that detect and inactivate viruses shortly after their entry to the cell.
 From 2009 to 2017 I worked in the lab of Dr Leo James at the MRC Laboratory of Molecular Biology in Cambridge, UK, where I co-discovered and characterised the novel antibody receptor TRIM21 as a potent antiviral sensor.
-In recent years I have asked whether intracellular antibodies can be used to specifically degrade cellular proteins.
+In recent years I have been asking whether intracellular antibodies can be used to specifically degrade cellular proteins.
 This has led me into the field of protein misfolding.
 I am fascinated in the parallels between templated protein misfolding and viral infection and the shared mechanisms that may limit their spread.

 Post-doctoral research associate